biblibre/omeka-plugin-CsvImportPlus/README.md

 * Management of extra data

 Extra data are managed by plugins, so some differences should be noted.
-    - The formats `Manage records` should be used. `Mixed records` and `Update records` can process them too.
     - The `Contains extra data` parameter should be set to "Yes" or "Manual".
     - The header of each extra data column should be the name used in the manual standard form.